 The way people make a living is going to have to change during this century if we are to adapt to a sustainable approach to resource consumption.
 New ways of defining work-life balance are going to have to be developed as demand for labour declines (due to automation and other factors) and population increases.
 There are also emerging and serious discussions around universal basic income that could increase the scope for voluntary activity.

-We are currently in a world where the political agenda is controlled by corporate, globalist interests and increasingly divisive populism and nationalism that are becoming ever farther removed from (and often in direct conflict with) the needs of individuals, communities and the environment.
+We are currently in a world where the political agenda is controlled by corporate/globalist interests and increasingly divisive populism and nationalism that are becoming ever farther removed from (and often in direct conflict with) the needs of individuals, communities and the environment.
 It is primarily through community and collaborative efforts that this will be reversed.